LayerManager/layman/REST.md

    - should be used for identifying layer within WMS and WFS
 - **wms**
    - URL of WMS endpoint
-   - points to user's workspace
+   - points to user's workspace WMS endpoint
 - **wfs**
    - URL of WFS endpoint
-   - points to user's workspace
+   - points to user's workspace WFS endpoint
 - **thumbnail**
    - base64 encoded PNG usable for HTML `img` `src` attribute